sigamani/agentic-rag/README.md

-# OSCAR: ConvFinQA: Finetuning and Evaluating a Chain-of-Thought LLM on Financial QA
+# ConvFinQA: Finetuning and Evaluating a Chain-of-Thought LLM on Financial QA
 ---

 ## 🧠 Objective